-Eugene Rental Housing Code Office, eugene-or.gov/rentalhousing, 541-682-8282 You can also contact ASUO Legal Services, pages.uoregon.edu/legal/, 541-346-4273
+Eugene Rental Housing Code Office, eugene-or.gov/rentalhousing, 541-682-8282 ASUO Legal Services, blogs.uoregon.edu/legalservices, 541-346-4273

 Maximum of five unrelated people per dwelling

 City of Eugene code prohibits more than five unrelated people from living in a single unit or dwelling.
 It's not illegal for landlords to rent apartments or houses with more than five bedrooms; it's only illegal for more than five unrelated people to live in the dwelling.
 Keep this important fact in mind before you sign your lease!